ja2-stracciatella/mod-wildfire-maps/KNOWN_ISSUES.md

 ## Issues due to map differences

-- Departing Mercs leave equipment in an open tile
+- Departing Mercs leave their equipment in an open tile
-- Equipment of captured mercs are placed in the open
+- Equipment of captured mercs is placed in the open
-- Squad may get stuck, after using the "Travel to surface" function from deep underground.
+- Squad may get stuck after using the "Travel to surface" function from deep underground.
 In that case, traverse out and back in the sector in stratigic map.